Why does the World Community Grid software only use 60% of my CPU time?

-This message means that other applications on your computer are using your computer processor to do work.
-In order to allow those applications to run as fast as possible, the World Community Grid software is suspending the research until your computer is once again idle.
+This message means that other applications on your device are using your processor to do work.
+In order to allow those applications to run as fast as possible, the World Community Grid software is suspending the research until your device is once again idle.

-If you wish to change to change the level of processor use that is required before World Community Grid stops running the research application, then please take the following steps:
+If you wish to change the level of processor use that is required before World Community Grid stops running the research application, then please take the following steps:

 Go to your Device Manager page.

-Find the name of your computer in the list, and then click on the profile associated with that computer.
+Find the name of your device in the list, and then click on the profile associated with that device.
 In most cases, it will be the 'Default' profile.

 On the Device Profile page, select 'Custom Profile'.